CoLLEGe: Concept Embedding Generation for Large Language Models: Results for Prompting+

 \subsection{GRE Results for Prompting+}

-We show results for the GRE task when prompting with examples in-context, using embeddings for the new token generated by the model or baseline following the ``+".
+Table \ref{tab:gre_prompting_results} shows results for the GRE task when prompting with examples in-context, using embeddings for the new token generated by the model or baseline following the ``+".

 All CoLLEGe models outperform the Prompting baseline, where new token embeddings are randomly initialized.
+Prompting by including the definition of each term alongside the example sentences improves performance for the baselines the most, but CoLLEGe significantly outperforms.
 Each ``Prompting+CoLLEGe" model performs worse than the unprompted version, which we hypothesize is due to a lack of instruction tuning data in the training dataset.